Roast Pork with Currant Sauce

 - In a bowl, combine the orange juice, lemon juice, ginger, 1 teaspoon garlic, oregano, cinnamon and coriander.
 Cover and refrigerate 1 cup for sauce.
 Pour remaining marinade into a large resealable plastic bag; add pork and onion.
 Seal bag and turn to coat; refrigerate for 4 hours, turning occasionally.

-Originally published as Roast Pork with Currant Sauce in Light & Tasty February/March 2007, p58
+Originally published as Spiced Pork Roast with Red Currant Sauce in Light & Tasty February/March 2007